USF-HII/usf-hii.github.io/pages/hii-rc/interactive.md

 #### Discussion

-The head node of the HII-RC Cluster, `hii.rc.usf.edu`, provides an entry-point to develop and submit computational work across an array of computing resources.

-Although it is possible to run interactive work on the head node, this may adversely affect the experience of others who are utilizing the system for its core functionality.
+Although it is possible to run interactive work on the head node, `hii.rc.usf.edu`, doing so may adversely affect others who are utilizing the system for its core functionality of transferring and submitting jobs to be queued and dispatched to special purpose compute nodes dedicated to running computationally-intensive work.

-In order to provide the best of both worlds, HII maintains a special partition, `hii-interactive` which provides real-time sessions on a high-performance compute node.
+When it is necessary to run work interactively please use the Slurm partition `hii-interactive` which provides real-time sessions on a high-performance compute node.

 #### Invocation